 The idea is not to scare you but inform you that cataract surgery is not like popping a pill.
 It is, after all, a surgery, and you must strictly follow the dos and don'ts after cataract surgery.

 Instilling eye drops are the single most important thing after your cataract surgery.
 There are three types of eye drops given to our patients.
 These eye drops must be put in the eye, taking due care that the tip of the bottle does not touch anything.
 The bottles should be brand new and never use old bottles.

-Like any other surgery in the body, Cataract surgery is nothing but controlled injury to the body.
+Like any other surgery on the body, Cataract surgery is nothing but a controlled injury to the body.
 Eye surgeons make wounds and inject stuff into the eye.
 The body will react after any surgery with inflammation.
 E.g. if you keep hitting your forearm for 15 minutes, you will notice a slight swelling or slight redness.
 This swelling is inflammation—the body's reaction to injury.
 Steroids are anti-inflammatory drugs and help in reducing inflammation.
 If one does not use steroids, the inflammation can be very severe and harm the eye.
 Usually, these we give for four weeks in tapering doses.

 These drugs are also anti-inflammatory drugs but are not steroids.
 You see, steroids have certain disadvantages.
 We cannot use them for very long, and sometimes they raise eye pressure.
-Now, people with diabetes can get retinal oedema post-cataract surgery, and these patients may need anti-inflammatory drugs for more extended periods.
+Now, people with diabetes can get retinal oedema post-cataract surgery, and these patients may need anti-inflammatory drugs for extended periods.
 NSAIDs are beneficial in this type of situation.
 We routinely prescribe these drugs for one month.

 Glaucoma Eye Drops